 This means that globally nothing in

-And this "damage" takes place at almost all levels of state power.
+And this "damage" takes place at almost all levels of state

-Moreover – it infects the uniformed services and
+power.
+Moreover – it infects the uniformed

-goods produced in
+majority of goods produced in

 But the impossibility of defeating the corruption is not the most serious and global of problems faced by any dictatorship.
 Even more serious is that between people and the leadership an unbridgeable chasm appears, and it does not let citizens feel the complicity to the management of the state.
 And it deprives people of a common, global interest in the results of their labor.
 Just to earn money, as much as possible!
 And to pay taxes, to protect ecological environment and architectural monuments, to observe cleanliness in the streets, etc. – all this is somewhere "beyond".
 As they say, the government is wise, let it think about all...